-The real highlight of Luosto is that it successfully combines genuine Lappishness with a modern, small scale tourist destination.
+Whilst Luosto is well-known for its Northern Lights potential, the real highlight is that it successfully combines genuine Lappishness with a modern, small-scale tourist destination.

-There are seven ski slopes in total, covering around 150km of trails for visitors to enjoy as well as easy access to a range of much loved Artic activities.
-Here you can spend a day on the cross-country trails, enjoy a thrilling snowmobile trip across the fells and experience the sheer thrill of being pulled across the snow-topped landscape via a team of running huskies.
+There are seven downhill ski slopes, covering around 150km of trails for visitors to enjoy as well as easy access to a range of much-loved Arctic activities.
+Here, you can spend a day on the cross-country trails, enjoy a thrilling snowmobile trip across the idyllic fells and experience the sheer thrill of being pulled across the snow-topped landscape by a team of eager huskies.

-As well as being a prime location for both Northern Lights and Arctic activities, the location of Luosto also has some unique characteristics.
+As well as being a prime location for both Northern Lights and Arctic activities, the location of Luosto also has some very unique characteristics.
 One of these is a wonderful Amethyst Mine – the only working one in Europe.
 Amethyst is a rare violet form of quartz and it is mined here on the Lampivaara Fell.
-Visitors cannot go inside the actual mine itself but they can go to the visitor’s section and try their hand at digging in a small surface mine.
-Another highlight of visiting the top of the Lampivaara Fell is the stunning views on a cloudless day across the National Park.
+Visitors can’t go inside the actual mine itself, but they can go to the visitor’s section and try their hand at digging in a small surface mine.
+Another highlight of visiting the top of the Lampivaara Fell is the stunning views on a cloudless day across the national park.

 The village of Luosto is best described as a log cabin village – home to a handful of shops and cafés as well as a small number of hotels.
-This makes it the ideal spot for an Aurora Zone experience as visitors have access to local amenities and there is ample opportunity to explore the village, yet the small scale location and minimal light pollution ensures that your prospects for Aurora hunting remain high!
+This makes it the ideal spot for an Aurora Zone experience as visitors have access to local amenities and there is ample opportunity to explore the village.
+The small-scale location and minimal light pollution ensures that your prospects for Aurora hunting remain high!